Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

 \begin{proof} Given the instance $(D, v)$ of the \cert problem for the query $Q$ with accumulation operator $\accum_{h, \oplus}$, we use Proposition~\ref{prp:repsys} to build $\OR\colonequals Q(D)$ in PTIME.
-We then use Lemma~\ref{lem:safeptime} to test in PTIME whether $\OR$ has safe swaps with respect to~$h$.
-If it does not, then Lemma~\ref{lem:auxcancel} tells us that $v$ cannot be certain, so $(D, v)$ is not a positive instance of \cert.
-If it does, then Lemma~\ref{lem:auxcancel} tells us that $Q(D)$ has only one possible world, so we can compute an arbitrary linear extension of~$\OR$, obtain one possible world $L \in \pw(\OR)$, check whether $\accum_{h,\oplus}(L) = v$, and decide \cert accordingly. \end{proof}
+We then use Lemma~\ref{lem:safeptime} to test in PTIME whether $\OR$ has safe swaps with respect to~$\oplus$ and~$h$.
+If it does not, then, by Lemma~\ref{lem:auxcancel}, $v$ cannot be certain, so $(D, v)$ is not a positive instance of \cert.
+If it does, then, by Lemma~\ref{lem:auxcancel}, $Q(D)$ has only one possible world, so we can compute an arbitrary linear extension of~$\OR$, obtain one possible world $L \in \pw(\OR)$, check whether $\accum_{h,\oplus}(L) = v$, and decide \cert accordingly. \end{proof}